Updated on January 7, 2025

 What are Track Marks?

-The appearance of track marks is one of the tell-tale signs of frequent, intravenous (IV) drug use.
-They occur at the injection site and lead to collapsed veins.
+The appearance of track marks is one of the tell-tale signs of frequent intravenous (IV) drug use.
+Track marks initially look like deep bruising around the injection site, when the bruising subsides, they form scabs.

 Sponsored